 - Business expenses are generally deductible if the business operates to make a profit; it must be both ordinary and necessary (as defined under IRS guidelines).
 Typical business expenses are: business use of a home, business use of a car, meals and entertainment, rent expense, interest, and taxes in relation to trade or business use.

-- General business credits for a variety of businesses and business activities (defined under IRS guidelines).
+- General business credits for a variety of businesses and activities (defined under IRS guidelines).

 - NEW!
 Employer credit for paid family and medical leave – there is a new general business credit that qualified employers may claim based on wages paid to qualifying employees on family and medical leave.